Retiree benefits

 What is a Medicare Advantage with Prescription Drug (MAPD) Plan?

-• Medicare Advantage is also known as Medicare Part C, and it combines your hospital (Part A), doctor (Par B), and drug coverage (Part D) all in one plan.
+• Medicare Advantage, also referred to as Medicare Part C, consolidates your hospital coverage (Part A), doctor visits (Part B), and prescription drug coverage (Part D) into a single plan.

-• These plans follow the rules, cover all the benefits of Original Medicare, and are offered by private insurance companies like CareFirst.
-Under a Medicare Advantage Plan, CareFirst can offer additional supplemental benefits like a nurse line, fitness program, telehealth benefits, and in-home assessments that are not covered by Medicare Part A or B.
+• These plans adhere to Medicare regulations and provide all the benefits of Original Medicare.
+They are offered by private insurance companies like CareFirst.
+Additionally, under a Medicare Advantage Plan, CareFirst can offer extra supplemental benefits such as access to a nurse line, fitness programs, telehealth services, and in-home assessments, which are not covered by Medicare Part A or B.

 How much do I have to pay for the plan?

-You will receive the rates before starting your Open Enrollment.
+You will receive the rates prior to the beginning of Open Enrollment.

 Your Benefits